Fire Extinguishers - Classes, Types and Use

-There are different types of fire extinguishers just as there are different types of fires.
-This FAQ sheet will provide information regarding the different types available to fight various fires.
-Some fire extinguishers can only be used on certain types of fires.
-It could actually be dangerous to use the wrong extinguisher.
+There are different types to choose from because there are different types of fires.
+This FAQ sheet will provide information regarding extinguishers available to fight various fires.
+Some can only be used on certain types of fires.
+It could be dangerous to use the wrong one.

-How can I be sure that the fire extinguisher I choose is approved for the type of fire that I need to extinguish?
+How can I be sure that the one that I choose is approved for the type of fire that I need to extinguish?

-All fire extinguishers must be (UL) Underwriters Laboratory approved.
-Underwriter’s laboratory is a nationally recognized testing laboratory that verifies compliance with applicable standards (29.CFR 1910.157(c)(2).
-Fire extinguishers that pass the tests are given an alpha numeric classification based on the type and size of the fire it will extinguish; ie. 3A:40B:C
+They must be (UL) Underwriters Laboratory approved.
+Underwriters laboratory is a nationally recognized testing laboratory that verifies compliance with applicable standards (29.CFR 1910.157(c)(2).
+The ones that pass the tests are given an alpha numeric classification based on the type and size of the fire it will extinguish; ie. 3A:40B:C

 What do the letters mean in the alpha numeric classification?

-The letter represents the type of fire that can be extinguished with a particular type of fire extinguisher.
-The types of fires are given the following classifications:
+The letter represents the type of fire that can be put out with a particular extinguisher.
+Fires are given the following classifications:

 What do the numbers in the alpha numeric classification mean (ie. 1A:10B:C)?

-Fire extinguishers have a number rating.
+There is a number rating.
 For Type A fires, a 1 would have the equivalent of 1¼ gallons of water, a 2 would be equivalent to 2½ gallons, 3 would be 3¾ gallons of water, and so forth.
-For Type B and Type C fires, the number represents the square footage the extinguishing agent would cover.
+For Type B and Type C fires, the number represents the square footage that the extinguishing agent would cover.
 For example, a number 2 would cover two square feet and a 5 would extinguish an area five square feet and so forth.

 Why do some fire extinguishers have more than one letter and number?

-Fire extinguishers can also be made to extinguish more than one type of fire.
-If the extinguisher's label reads 2A:5B, then the extinguisher would work on Type A fires with a 2½ gallon equivalence and for Type B fires with a 5 square feet equivalency.
+The reason is because they can be made to put out more than one type of fire.
+If the label reads 2A:5B, then it would work on Type A fires with a 2½ gallon equivalence and for Type B fires with a 5 square feet equivalency.

 Where can I find these classifications?

-These classifications are right on the side of the fire extinguisher.
-You will also see labels for each type of fire that the fire extinguisher can be used for.
+These classifications are right on the side of the extinguisher.
+You will also see labels for each type of fire that it can be used for.

-Who makes the determination of how many fire extinguishers are needed in commercial buildings and the workplace?
+Who makes the determination of how many extinguishers are needed in commercial buildings and the workplace?

-Building codes (for buildings) and OSHA Standards (for the workplace) include the requirements of when and where fire extinguishers are required in building structures.
-The National Fire Protection Association (NFPA) writes the standard for fire extinguisher selection, use and maintenance.
+Building codes (for buildings) and OSHA Standards (for the workplace) include the requirements of when and where they are required in building structures.
+The National Fire Protection Association (NFPA) writes the standard for selection, use and maintenance.

-Do fire extinguishers require any type of maintenance once they are purchased?
+Do they require any type of maintenance once they are purchased?

-Fire extinguishers should be inspected every month to insure that the units are in good working order.
+They should be inspected every month to insure that they are in good working order.
 This is essential to ensure that they will operate effectively if needed.
 The pressure gauge should be checked to make sure that the unit is fully charged.
 Make sure that the needle on the gauge is in the green zone.
 Also, check that the pin and tamper seal (located at the top of the unit) are intact.
-Inspect each unit to make sure that they look to be in good physical condition.
+Inspect each unit to make sure that they are in good physical condition.

 How do I use a fire extinguisher to put out a fire?

-There is a simple pneumonic to remember when using a fire extinguisher.
+There is a simple pneumonic to remember when using one.